Piemonte: a place to Invest

 Piemonte Agency guarantees complete assistance to foreign companies willing to invest in Piemonte.
 Piemonte Agency can advise on every aspect of starting and running a business in Piemonte, providing assistance at every stage of the project.
 In addition, the Agency acts as a liaison office between foreign investors and public authorities, academic/research networks, industry.
 All services are free and totally confidential.

-Piemonte Agency assists Italian and international companies in bringing their high quality investment in Piemonte and provides support at every stage of the project as well as aftercare activities.
+Piemonte Agency assists international companies in bringing their high quality investment in Piemonte and provides support at every stage of the project as well as aftercare activities.

 If you would like to tell us about your investment project please fill in the Company profile form (for companies only) or Intermediary profile form and send it back by fax or email.